-In the 21st Century technological advances have exploded.
+In the 21st Century technological advances has exploded.
 Schools have not been left out in these advancements.
 Classroom technology has become increasingly more popular.
 The following five technological tools are must haves for the classroom of today.
-Each tool provides teachers with a method to actively engage their students in the learning process.
-Today's students are digital natives and as such the use of technology in education has proven to be effective.
+Each tool provides teachers with a method in which they can actively engage their students in the learning process.
+Today's students are digital natives and as such use of technology in education has proven to be effective.

 The Internet - The Internet is arguably the greatest technological invention of all time.
-The explosion of the Internet and its capabilities has provided a resource to teachers that just a generation ago was unimaginable.
+The explosion of the Internet and its capabilities has provided resources to teachers that were unimaginable just a generation ago.
 There are so many potential educational uses of the Internet that it is virtually impossible for a single teacher to tap into all of them.
 The advent of the Internet has allowed teachers and students to take voyages and adventures into realms that would not otherwise be possible.
-It provides information both good and bad to students with easier access than ever and it is just a click away.
+It provides information both beneficial and detrimental to students with easier access than ever with a simple click.
 The information available to students online is vast.
 Teachers who use it appropriately can actively engage their students on a daily basis in ways never imagined a short time ago.

 LCD Projector – A mounted LCD projector allows a teacher the opportunity to share activities, videos, Power Point presentations, etc. from their computer with the whole class.
 In the technological age, an LCD projector is a must have in a classroom.
 It is a powerful tool because it allows a single computer to become a powerful tool in a large group setting.
 A teacher can put an entire lesson together on a Power Point presentation and actively engage their students within the lesson by putting it up on the LCD projector.
 Research has proven that this generation of students responds to a technology based approach.